 3. Prime Music

 Amazon Prime Music is not free for everyone, but it is free for Amazon Prime Members.
-For just $99 a year (price could change at any time) you can stream millions of songs and albums, plus enjoy Amazon’s streaming video section, Kindle library, and low Prime Pantry prices and fast free shipping.
-That is a lot for the $8.25 you invest each month.
 You can test Amazon Prime out for 30 days free of charge to see if you would like it.
-In my experience with Amazon to date, ending a free trial has been hassle free.
-I simply mark the date the trial ends on my calendar and if I shouldn’t want what I signed up for, I cancel it 2 to 3 days before the end of trail.
+In my experience with Amazon to date, ending a free trial has been hassle free, although with all the perks a prime membership offers, my guess is you won’t want to cancel.

 You can download music for free from Noisetrade and best part is, you get to keep it.
 If you love the music and can afford to, you can leave the artist a tip, but it isn’t a requirement.
 Noisetrade also has a small audiobooks area.